ofirgag/Web-scrap-Windows-popular-software-names/README.md

 # Web-scrap-Windows-popular-software-names
 This repo contains a script used to scrap Windows most popular software names.
-This list of software names become handy